Galaxy S22 uses navigation buttons by default. But you can easily switch to Galaxy S22 navigation gestures.

 For example, as shown in the screenshot below, if the NavStar is not installed, you can tap it to find it in the Galaxy Store.
 You can also tap the download button to install it directly.

-Of course, you can also search for NavStar in the Galaxy Store, then tap the Install button, as shown above, to install it.
+Of course, you can also search for NavStar in the Galaxy Store, and then tap the Install button, as shown above, to install it.

 Because NavStar is one of the components of the Good Lock app, you need to install the Good Lock app first.
 Otherwise, you cannot install NavStar.